Kian-Aghaei/Project8/docs/README.md

  - **app.js**: It creates a new instance of the app itself by initializing the model, view, and controller.

 ## JavaScript Documentation
-To learn more about the inner mechanism of JavaScript in this app, you can check this *[Page](https://8th-project-of-oc.readthedocs.io/en/latest/)*
+>To learn more about the inner mechanism of JavaScript in this app, you can check this *[Page](https://8th-project-of-oc.readthedocs.io/en/latest/)* for detail.
+This JS Documentation was created automatically by the use of *JSDoc* and *Documentation.js* with some manual modification.

 ## Bug Fixing
 >During the program’s manual test three bugs have been found.
 One of them was a simple typo, the other was the potential possibility of assigning an identical ID to two different entities on DB, and the last was a missing id of an input tag.